 Serving Suggestions

-To perfectly pair with chicken teriyaki pineapple bowls, sauté green bell peppers, red bell pepper, and red onion in a large skillet, tossing them with a sprinkle of red pepper flakes for a bit of heat.
+To perfectly pair with the pineapple chicken bowl, sauté green bell peppers, red bell pepper, and red onion in a large skillet, tossing them with a sprinkle of red pepper flakes for a bit of heat.
 Add some hibachi shrimp to the chicken or serve them as appetizers with our pineapple bowl recipe.

 Recipe FAQs